borkdominik/bigUML/docs/tutorial/0_Preparations.md

 ## Summary

-All your modules are now ready, you just need to start extending them :)
+All your modules are now ready; you need to start extending them :)

 Next tutorial is [Creating Nodes](./1_CreatingNodes.md)